EnviroDIY/ModularSensors/README.md

 - **systemSleep()** - Puts the system into deep sleep mode.
 This should be called at the very end of the loop function.

 Functions for logging data:
-- **setFileName(char *fileName)** - This sets a specifid file name for data to be saved as, if you want to decide on it in advance.
+- **setFileName(fileName)** - This sets a specifid file name for data to be saved as, if you want to decide on it in advance.
+Note that you must include the file extention (ie., '.txt') in the file name.
-- **setFileName()** - This automatically generates a file name from the logger id and the current date.
+- **setFileName()** - This automatically generates a csv file name from the logger id and the current date.
 You must call one of the two setFileName functions before calling setupLogFile or logtoSD.
 - **getFileName()** - This returns the current filename as an Arduino String.
 Must be run after setFileName.
 - **setupLogFile()** - This creates a file on the SD card and writes a header to it.
 It also sets the "file created" time stamp.
 - **generateSensorDataCSV()** - This returns an Arduino String containing the time and a comma separated list of sensor values.